maoberlehner/markus-oberlehner-net/content/blog/multi-export-vue-single-file-components-with-proxy-exports.md

 </template>

 <script>
-import FancyTableBody from './FancyTableBody.vue';
-import FancyTableCell from './FancyTableCell.vue';
-import FancyTableHead from './FancyTableHead.vue';
-import FancyTableRow from './FancyTableRow.vue';

-// The root component.
-const FancyTable = {
+// Export the root component as named export. export const FancyTable = {
   name: 'FancyTable',
   // ...
 };

-// Proxy export all related components. export {
+// Proxy export all related components. export { default as FancyTableBody } from './FancyTableBody.vue';
-  FancyTable,
-  FancyTableBody,
-  FancyTableCell,
-  FancyTableHead,
-  FancyTableRow,
-};
+export { default as FancyTableCell } from './FancyTableCell.vue';
+export { default as FancyTableHead } from './FancyTableHead.vue';
+export { default as FancyTableRow } from './FancyTableRow.vue';

 // A Vue.js SFC must have a default export. export default FancyTable;
 </script>
 ```

 Now our `FancyTable` component serves as a proxy for all related subcomponents.
+Shout-out to Philipp Kühn for [showing me this shortened `export` / `from` syntax](https://twitter.com/_philippkuehn/status/1145241257419202560).

 <div>
   <hr class="c-hr">